 Click below for descriptions of nighttime activities.

 + VIEW DETAILS

-Friday Night Salamander Meander: Take a walk through the woods with BRDC staff in search of salamanders feeding at night.
-We will travel the trail around the amphitheater in Grindstone Campground.
-Be at the parking lot by 8:30pm and be sure to bring a headlamp!
+Friday Salamander Meander: Take a walk through the woods with BRDC staff in search of salamanders feeding at night.
+Meet at the Grindstone Campground parking lot.

 Although the focus is on Grindstone Campground, there are a number of other options available in the area including overnight lodging in "Downtown Konnarock" through Airbnb.
 Beartree Campground is also located within 10 miles of Konnarock.
 Other local options include Bed & Breakfasts, Inns and rental cabins.
 Try www.virginiablueridge.org for more lodging information.

 The Konnarock Community Center (Address: 6535 Whitetop Rd, Troutdale, VA 24378) From I-81, take exit 35 (Chilhowie), go south on RT 762, passing Hardee’s.
 Follow this for 3.6 miles to the flashing light at intersection.
 Keeping straight the road becomes RT 600, crossing Iron Mountain (disregard “Old 600″ signs) and in 7.6 miles turn left at intersection, staying on RT 600.
 From here, go 2/10 miles and the Konnarock community center is on the left.